katterianjali/intern_wakaama/README.md

 NOTE: You may need to adjust the paths to your certificates!

-A few notes about the parameters:
+A few notes about the command line parameters used by Leshan:
 - "-vvv" will add extra debugging information.
 - "--x509-certificate-chain" will point to your file containing the server certificate.
 - "--x509-private-key" points to the file containing the private key corresponding to the public key in the server certificate.
 - "--truststore" points to the CA certificate.

-For more information about these parameters (and additional parameters) please consult the Leshan documentation.
+For more information about Leshan command line parameters please consult the Leshan documentation.

 Once Leshan is running, use your browser to configure the security configuration using the offered web-based portal at http://0.0.0.0:8080/#/security